clelidm/MinCompSpin_BasisSearch128/README.md

 ```c++
 BestBasisSearch_FixedRepresentation(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, unsigned int B_it, bool bool_print = false)
 ```
-If you take the largest order to be equal to the number of variables (`kmax = n`), then this function will perform an exhaustive search for the best basis among all possible operators.
+If you take the largest order to be equal to the number of variables (i.e., `kmax = n`), then this function will perform an exhaustive search for the best basis among all possible operators (exactly as the algorithm 1 just above).

- 3) **Search in varying representations:** This is the recommended approach when the number of variables exceeds $n\simeq 15$ - $20$.
-A priori, this heuristic approach is able to explore possible basis interactions of any high order.
+ 3) **Search in varying representations:** This function performs the search procedure described in Ref.[1].
+The program first searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis, and the program searches for the new best basis in this representation.
+The algorithm stops when the new basis found is the identity (i.e. the basis has not changed).
 ```c++
 vector<Operator64> BestBasisSearch_Final(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, bool bool_print = false)
 ```
-This function performs the search procedure described in Ref.[1].
-The program first searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis, and the program searches for the new best basis in this representation.
-The algorithm stops when the new basis found is the identity (i.e. the basis has not changed).
+This is the recommended approach when the number of variables exceeds $n\simeq 15$ - $20$.
+A priori, this heuristic approach is able to explore possible basis interactions of arbitrary order.

 ## Requirements